Suu-susu/customer-feedback-system-prototype/README.md

 ## Honest Positioning

-This is a self-directed concept project, not an official Tait product and not work completed for Tait.
-It is designed to show initiative, product thinking, and readiness for UX/UI and web-platform internship work.
+This is not commercial work and not work completed for Tait.
+It is a self-directed portfolio project designed to show initiative, UX/UI reasoning, web-platform awareness, and readiness for internship work.